30 September Movement

 Investigations and questioning of Suharto's version of the events were long obstructed in Indonesia.
-While the Central Intelligence Agency (CIA) initially believed that Sukarno orchestrated all of it, several outside sources found inconsistencies and holes in the army claims, notably Benedict Anderson and Ruth McVey who wrote the Cornell Paper that challenged it.
+While the Central Intelligence Agency (CIA) initially believed that Sukarno orchestrated the entire coup, several outside sources found inconsistencies and holes in Indonesian army claims, notably Benedict Anderson and Ruth McVey, who wrote the Cornell Paper that challenged it.

 Background

-From the late 1950s, President Sukarno's position came to depend on balancing the opposing and increasingly hostile forces of the army and the PKI.
-His "anti-imperialist" ideology made Indonesia increasingly dependent on the Soviet Union and, particularly, China.
+From the late 1950s, President Sukarno's position depended on balancing the opposing and increasingly hostile forces of the army and the PKI.
+His "anti-imperialist" ideology made Indonesia increasingly dependent on the Soviet Union and particularly China.